 The State is required to give the owner of a seized vehicle a “Notice of Seizure and Intent to Forfeit Vehicle.”
 This is typically done the date of the arrest or soon thereafter if the owner is not the alleged offender.
 The owner then has 60-days to challenge the forfeiture by bringing a civil action in district court or conciliation court (if the vehicle is valued less than $15,000).
 There are certain service and filing rules that are tedious and must be followed precisely within the 60-day deadline, otherwise the matter may dismissed.

 Minnesota's vehicle forfeiture law grants the owner a few ways to challenge the forfeiture.
 The most common defense raised is the “innocent owner” defense.
-To succeed, the owner must show by clear and convincing evidence that the owner did not have actual or constructive knowledge that the vehicle would be used or operated in any manner contrary to law or that the owner took reasonable steps to prevent use of the vehicle by the offender.
-This a fact intense inquiry made by the court.
+Read our blog on this defense and how it is both time-sensitive and fact intense inquiry.
 Of note, case law has held that simply knowing that the offender consumed alcohol does not amount to knowing that the vehicle would be used in a manner contrary to law – i.e. result in a DWI or even driving without a valid license.

 Because of this, it is highly recommended that any person raising this defense obtain an vehicle forfeiture attorney to help build your case up.
 It’s critical to have the right evidence and witness(es) in order to demonstrate you are, in fact, an innocent owner.
 And an experienced vehicle forfeiture law attorney can be critical in making the right arguments and/or submitting briefs to the Court for its review.